Both regulators blinked · the gap sits exactly where the agents live

 The standards weren't ready, the notified bodies weren't ready, the national authorities weren't ready.
 So the rules move.

 Both regimes, then, have pulled back from the same place at the same time.
-Picture where each category of financial AI now falls.
+Where a given model lands now depends on its type and its continent.

 The agentic AML triage assistant and the LLM-based underwriting copilot sit in box G. No bespoke supervisory framework in the US, no live high-risk obligation in the EU until late 2027.
-That is the gap, and it is not a small one.
+That is the gap.

 The collision the ECB already named